fxhash/fxhash-package/packages/fxhash-cli/README.md

 ### `$ fxhash eject`

+`--srcPath` The path to eject the code into.
+If you set a custom path here you also must specify this path to the other commands.

 Will eject your project into a nested struture.
 It will copy all your code into a `srcPath` (Default: `/src`) and create a `package.json` file in the root of your project.
 This will allow you to configure any custom tooling you like while still being able to use the `@fxhash/cli` in your ejected project.

+### `$ fxhash add [package@version]`

+`--list` Lists all existing libraries that can be imported `--inject` Will also inject a <script /> tag into your projects html entry point pointing to the downloaded library

+Install an existing libaries.
+Beside being a convenience feature.
+This ensure that you are reusing existing libraries from the onchfs, which reduces the costs of storing your project on-chain 😎.

 ## Configuration with .env